-Centrax (Prazepam) Withdrawal and Detox
+Centrax (Prazepam) Dependence

 While Centrax is primarily used to treat short-term anxiety, the drug is also used to control seizures and treat insomnia.
 All benzodiazepines are central nervous system depressants.
 They increase the effects of the neurotransmitter GABA.
 GABA calms neural activity in the brain that can contribute to anxiety.
 Over time, the brain becomes used to the presence of a drug like Centrax.
 Exposing the brain to Centrax repeatedly actually causes chemical changes throughout the brain.